A Research Experience for Undergraduates (REU): Biology and Biotechnology

 in the Department of Biological Sciences

-The REU program provides an experience to students that is typically not available to them at their home institutions.
+The REU program provides an experience to students that is typically not available to them.
 Students from schools with limited opportunities for research and from underrepresented groups are encouraged to apply.
-Students will be supported with: Competitive Stipend of $5250 as well as appropriate Subsistence allowance, and Housing on-campus, and Transportation reimbursement.
+Students will be supported with: Competitive Stipend of $5250, as well as appropriate subsistence allowance and housing on-campus or parking permit will be provided.

 Completed Applications Will Include:

 Completed Application Information Sheets and Short Answers (click here for application)

 Unofficial or Official Transcript(s)